paulross/TotalDepth/docs/publish/source/installation.rst

 Developing with TotalDepth
 ===========================

-If you are developing with TotalDepth you need test coverage and documentation tools.
+If you are developing with TotalDepth you need the test coverage and documentation tools.

 Test Coverage
 -------------